• Features

 • Overage fee: $0.002/email over the plan’s monthly send allowance.
 Automated emails are excluded from this fee.

-The table below illustrates how much businesses might pay based on their contact list size and chosen plan.
-To demonstrate how average fees impact the total cost, we’ve included the cost if they exceed their monthly send allowance by 1,000 emails.
+The table below shows exactly how much businesses might pay based on their contact list size and chosen plan.
+To demonstrate how Constant Contact fees impact your bottom line, we included a column showing the cost if you exceed your monthly send allowance by 1,000 emails, which triggers an automatic $0.002 per-email overage charge.

 Small ecommerce store300$12/month$35/month$80/month– Lite: $14 ($12 + $2)